Regularly Scheduled Events

 Know who they are and what they do so you will stand out among other attendees.
 Reading up on some company news and happenings will go a long way.

 Practice saying your pitch out loud several times to memorize it and feel confident when saying it to recruiters.

 Hints for a strong elevator pitch

 Keep it short—45 seconds with great eye contact, a smile and enthusiasm.

-Solve a problem—Example: “I am studying marketing because I love to engage others in a story.
-I am competitive and love to work on complicated problems, and your account management position represents a great blend of the two.”
+Solve a problem—Example: “I am studying Communications because I love to engage others in a story.
+I am competitive and love to work on complicated tasks, and your client consultant position represents a great blend of the two.”

 Read your audience—If someone finds a topic in your pitch to be engaging, it’s ok to talk about that topic a while longer.
 If you need to create a better connection, don’t be afraid to find a new topic to discuss.

-Make it personal—Share a related story, connect on a commonality and convey your enthusiasm.
+Make it (professionally) personal—Share a related story, connect on a commonality and convey your enthusiasm.